-After a much-needed computer and software upgrade, and some interruptions like most people are fielding in this day and age, I’m back to proofing new songs for the Shop.
+After a much-needed computer and software upgrade and some interruptions, like most people are fielding in this day and age, I’m slowly returning to proofing new songs for the Shop.
+My vocal studio has been coming back since we all can reasonably sing in person again.
+I enjoy teaching vocal technique to students who love a wide variety of styles.
+Learning the fundamentals of your physical instrument and how to protect it prepares you for virtually any style.
 The Studio page has an overview of my work as a voice and musicianship teacher, speaker, and arts advocate.
 For more on my background, credentials, and as a professional musician, see JJJazz and About JJ.

-Later this June, I will be debuting a new talk, “How We Learn: Music as a Metaphor”.
-These hour-long presentations inspire me to keep up with the neuroscientists’ latest research.
-One recent study concluded musicians are decidedly better learners, always balancing multiple networks firing across the whole brain.
-The neuronal connections in music even go to places in the brain other executive activities don’t go.
-I am always working on translating these discoveries using my lifelong experiences in music, my “passionate pursuit.”
-Another amazing finding: they can tell if someone was a musician.
-Not even scientists have that distinction.
-Study after study also reinforce music’s ability to stimulate endorphins and dopamine, and increase overall health.
+My latest talk, “How We Learn: Music as a Metaphor” will be given at an Arizona Art Center in January 2024.
+My hour-long presentations inspire me to keep up with continuing studies by neuroscientists and educators.
+Just recently one study concluded that musicians are better learners due to balancing multiple networks that fire across, not just both left and right hemispheres, but the whole brain.
+The neuronal connections in music go where other executive activities don’t.
+Another amazing finding reported that scientists can tell if someone was a musician after death by their brain.
+Study after study for decades has reinforced music’s ability to stimulate endorphins and dopamine, provide important health benefits, and to be of remarkable help in children’s development in multiple ways.
 The “joy of singing” is not hyperbole.
 For topic abstracts, see Writer/Speaker.)